-NATAS Lower Great Lakes Chapter is now accepting entries for our High School Student Production Awards.
+NATAS Lower Great Lakes Chapter is now accepting entries for our Student Production Awards.
 Entries must have been produced between April 1, 2019 and March 31, 2020.
 The deadline for submitting entries is April 30, 2020.

 Entries are judged by qualified professionals in the Lower Great Lakes Chapter region.